learning-zone/javascript-basics/README.md

 1. What is Event delegation and event propagation in javascript?
 1. What is variable shadowing javascript?
 1. What are different types of functions in JavaScript?
+1. When to use function declarations and expressions in JavaScript